-All employees who have an Associate's Fire Science degree or 60 college units toward a Fire Science degree shall receive a sum equivalent to 2.5% of base monthly salary.
-Base salary will be established by the salary table in Exhibit ASection 2 of this agreement.
+All employees who have an Associate's degree or 60 college units shall receive a sum equivalent to 2.5% of base monthly salary.
+Base salary will be established by the salary table in Exhibit A of this agreement.
 Differential pay, incentive pay, or any other form of compensation will not be included for the calculation of Educational Incentive.